BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/rohan.md

 **WARGEAR**

-- Heavy armour
+- [Heavy Armour]
-- hand weapon
+- [Hand Weapon]

 **HEROIC ACTIONS**

-- Heroic March
+- [Heroic March]
-- Heroic Defence
+- [Heroic Defence]

 **OPTIONS**

-- Royal Standard of Rohan: 40 points
+- Royal Standard of Rohan - 40 points

 **SPECIAL RULES**

-- Expert Rider
+- [Expert Rider]
-- Horse Lord
+- [Horse Lord]
-- Leader (Rohan Royal Guard)
+- [Leader] (Rohan Royal Guard)
-- Sworn Protector (Theoden)
+- [Sworn Protector] (Theoden)

 - **Royal Standard of Rohan** `PASSIVE`

-Banner with range 6", Gamling does not suffer the -1 penalty in the Duel roll.
+[Banner] with range 6", Gamling does not suffer the -1 penalty in the Duel roll.
 If a friendly Rohan Hero model within 6" spends a Might point, they may roll a D6.
 On a natural 6, the point of Might is free.

 </div>

 ---
 <div class="unitCard" markdown>

 ### HAMA, CAPTAIN OF ROHAN [60 POINTS]